 Peregrines very rarely hunt close to their nesting site; this is so the young of the peregrines have live prey to practise catching for a few weeks before they fledge.
-Outside the breeding season Peregrines can travel thousands of miles and don’t hold to any given location for more than a couple of weeks at a time, one of the reasons believed for this behaviour is the prey becomes super alert while the Peregrine is around and becomes harder to catch, and it is easier for the Peregrine to move to a new area where they are not jumpy.
+Outside the breeding season, Peregrines can travel thousands of miles and don't hold to any given location for more than a couple of weeks at a time.
+Hence, the threat only lasts a short time.
+If a peregrine catches a pigeon, it is likely not to hunt again for a few days after.

 Why does flying your trained birds of prey work at scaring pest bird's when they don't find wild birds of prey scary enough to find somewhere else?

 To answer this, we have to look at wild birds of prey first.
 In the UK there are only a few birds able to catch pigeons, gulls and members of the crow family.
-Most don’t live in urban environments so will never be a threat.
+Most don't live in urban environments, so they will never be a threat.
 That only leaves the sparrow hawk, Buzzards and peregrine falcon.

 Buzzards are unlikely to catch birds as they are not agile or fast enough their feet are relatively small, so gripping a bird is difficult as well.

 Peregrines falcons are a wandering bird, and their name means just that and can travel thousands of miles a year.
-Hence, they are not a real threat for very long on a given population, they only hold to a given location during the breeding season.
-Peregrines tend not to hunt near to their nesting site, as they like to leave any birds like pigeons for the young to practise on before fledging.
+Hence, they are not a real threat for very long on a given population, they only hold to a given location during the breeding season and Peregrines tend not to hunt near to their nesting site, as they like to leave any birds like pigeons for the young to practise on before fledging.